-- 1. The following information must be posted on a city's website [M §2.14(d)], if the city maintains a website [M §1.53]: (1) the city's contact information, including a mailing address, telephone number, and e-mail address; (2) each elected officer of the city; (3) the date and location of the next election for officers of the city; (4) the requirements and deadline for filing for candidacy of each elected office of the city for the next election (posted one year prior to the date of that election); (5) notice of city council meetings; and (6) minutes of city council meetings.
-A city with population of less than 5,000 located in a county with population of less than 25,000 does not have to post (5) and (6). - 2.
+- 1. The following information must be posted on a city's website [M §2.13(d)], if the city maintains a website [M §1.53]: (1) the city's contact information, including a mailing address, telephone number, and e-mail address; (2) each elected officer of the city; (3) the date and location of the next election for officers of the city; (4) the requirements and deadline for filing for candidacy of each elected office of the city for the next election (posted one year prior to the date of that election); (5) notice of city council meetings; and (6) minutes of city council meetings.
+A city with population of less than 5,000 located in a county with population of less than 25,000 does not have to post (5) and (6).
+[GC §2051.201]. - 2.
 The city's governing body may choose to conduct a mock student election under EC §276.007.
 The major steps taken for a general election should be taken for a student election.
 The student election may be held on the first day before the election, but results must not be published until after the polls close on election day. - 3.
 Follow home-rule city's charter provision, if any. - 4.
 If a candidate on the ballot dies on or before the filing deadline, the City Secretary MAY choose to remove the candidate from the ballot, in which case, the filing deadline is extended 5 days.
-If that extended filing deadline for filing falls on a weekend or holiday, it is extended to the next business day.
+If that extended filing deadline for filing falls on a weekend or holiday, it moves to the next business day.
+Withdrawal deadlines after the extended filing deadlines will be impacted.